2019 Ecology and Evolution of Infectious Diseases: Partnership Building Workshop

 KE at ICMS can take many forms including industry-led applications sessions, cross-discipline participation, public lectures, schools’ events and exhibitions.
 Our KE events are tailored to suit the unique characteristics of our workshops.
 Increasingly, ICMS hosts meetings separate from the workshop programme that look to support collaboration between industry and academia and provide training for Early Career Researchers.
 We are keen to engage with academics and industrial partners to discuss ideas and shape future activities.

 More information on each of these initiatives will appear in due course.
 Funding is currently available for some of the KE activities listed below, follow the links for more information about each of them.
-If you have any questions in the meantime, please email Dawn Wasley.
+If you have any questions, please email Knowledge Exchange.

 Activities include, but are not limited to:

 These meetings bring together academics and industrialists in a particular area to form communities, strengthen collaborations and advance research.
 ICMS provides these focussed 2-day meetings with the necessary infrastructure, time and administrative support to form a solid basis for long-term collaboration.

 Postgraduate research students and early career mathematical sciences researchers are the main audience for modelling camps.
 They are offered broad skills training and an opportunity to learn how different branches of mathematics can be applied in various industrial settings.
 Real problems proposed by industrial partners are used to develop ideas within study groups and each group gives a presentation at the end of the camp.
 In May 2020 and 2021 we successfully delivered this activity online.